SEDS-at-UCSD/Lander-Structures/READ_ME_ECHO.txt

 HOW TO USE:

 1. {Creating Branches}
 Never CAD directly into the main branch.
 For any new component or version, create a new branch!
 Only make a merge to main once you are very confident in your design.
 You can make branches and sub branch all the way to hell and gone.
 Make a new one for every version if you like.
 Each branch is like a seperate folder.
 You can switch between them at will.
+Your branches do not need to have all the same folders as main.

 2. {Pull Requests}
 Always start by making a pull request.
 This will check to see if you are using the most up to date version of your files.
 NEVER FORGET THIS.
 Otherwise you may lose valuable work.
 Making a pull request after you have started making changes will most likely overide your changes.